CuriousTech/GoldenChute/README.md

 **Parts needed:**
 -  ESP32-C3-super mini
--  G3VM-61GR2 (SSR)
+-  G3VM-61GR2 (SSR) or AQY282SZ or AQY282S (cheaper)
 -  200 ohm 0805 resistor
 -  7-pin 0.1" pinheader M (JST-XX would be better, not entirely sure which one yet)
 -  7-pin 0.1" pinheader F
--  2-pin connector M (some kind of JST)
+-  2-pin 0.1" connector M (some kind of JST)
--  2-pin connector F
+-  2-pin 0.1" connector F + 2 wires (4-5 inches) Note: The button is non-polarized

 **Windows app:**
 Extract the exe and move it to somewhere like C:\Goldenamte.